 There are two parts to the capital gain calculation—let’s go through each one as it applies to the sale of your house.

-- Calculate the adjusted basis of your house (aka, the purchase cost of your house after adjusting for various tax-related items).
-Here’s a basic formula you can use:
+1. Calculate the adjusted basis of your house (aka, the purchase cost of your house after adjusting for various tax-related items).

-- Next, calculate the capital gain, or profit, on the sale of your home.
-Use this simple subtraction formula to do that:
+2. Calculate the capital gain, or profit, on the sale of your home.

 If you sold your house for more than its adjusted basis, you have a capital gain.
 If you sold it for less than its adjusted basis, you have a capital loss.